How to Use Visual Merchandising Analytics to Optimize SKU Density

 As assortments expand, retailers, especially mid-market and affordable luxury, face a growing challenge: How to balance SKU growth with brand consistency, shopper clarity, and space performance.

 More SKUs can mean more opportunity, but they often dilute performance instead of driving it.
+Here’s how to know when your space is working against you:

 - Loss of Visual Hierarchy.
 Displays lose their focal points and overwhelm shoppers with noise.